 Frequently Asked Questions

 24 hours from now is the same time tomorrow.
-For example, if it is 3:30 PM on Monday, 24 hours from now is 3:30 PM on Tuesday.
-Exactly 24 hours = 1 full day, regardless of daylight saving time changes (though the clock time may differ by 1 hour during DST transitions).
+If it is 3:30 PM Monday, 24 hours later is 3:30 PM Tuesday.
+Exception: during daylight saving time transitions, one day is 23 or 25 hours, so a 24-hour addition across a DST change may land 1 hour off the expected clock time.